 Michael J. Deem, Duquesne University

-Embedded in the American medical context, The Basics of Bioethics, 4th edition incorporates new approaches to bioethics into the classic bioethics toolkit, includes discussions of end-of-life issues and consent but also of reproduction and genetics, and addresses social aspects of health care including the ever-shifting U.S. policy context.
+Embedded in the American medical context, The Basics of Bioethics, Fourth Edition incorporates new approaches to bioethics into the classic bioethics toolkit, includes discussions of end-of-life issues and consent but also of reproduction and genetics, and addresses social aspects of health care including the ever-shifting U.S. policy context.
 Classic cases like Canterbury and Henrietta Lacks partner with modern ones on weight-loss surgery, CRISPR genetic technology, and the contested end of teenager Jahi McMath’s life.
-Each chapter stands potentially stands alone and could enrich another primary text—if whatever else you’re reading leaves out virtue ethics, narrative ethics, care ethics, and feminist ethics, there’s a chapter here for that.
+Each chapter can stand alone and could enrich another primary text—if whatever else you’re reading leaves out virtue ethics, narrative ethics, care ethics, and feminist ethics, there’s a chapter here for that.
 However, this book is also an effective single text.
 If you’re looking for an American bioethics primer that doesn’t just retread old ground, but includes fertile new frameworks and topics, this one’s worth your time.”